 - congenital valve defects, which are defects you’re born with

 - high blood pressure

-- genetic conditions such as Marfan syndrome (affects the connective tissues)
+- genetic conditions such as Marfan’s syndrome, which affects the connective tissues

 - untreated syphilis